khaHesham/Cartoon-World/README.md

    <ul><li>The discriminator learns to distinguish the generator's fake data from real data.
 The discriminator penalizes the generator for producing implausible results </li>
   </ul>

  </ul></ul>

+ <ul> When training begins, the generator produces fake data, and the discriminator
+quickly learns to tell that it's fake:</ul>